vippsas/vipps-woocommerce/README.txt

 == Changelog ==

 = 1.2.0 =
+* Enhancement: Added an admin menu area for "Vipps Recurring Payments".
+From here you can force check the status of all pending Vipps subscription orders.
 * Change: The cron jobs now run every minute instead of every five minutes.
 This means it now checks 5 orders every minute.

 = 1.1.3 =